louis-233/de-zoomcamp-week4-dbt/homework.md

 Create a dashboard with some tiles that you find interesting to explore the data.
 One tile should show the amount of trips per month, as done in the videos for fact_trips, based on the fact_fhv_trips table.

+#### answer

+January has about 19 million record and the other months around 100-300k So there's probably some erroneous data in January.